Current Lab Members

 Allison Aaron (she/her), MS, CCC-SLP, is a Ph.D. student in Speech, Language, and Hearing Sciences at Boston University.
 She received a M.S. in Communication Sciences and Disorders with a concentration in voice at Massachusetts General Hospital Institute of Health Professions and went on to work as a laryngology-specialized speech-language pathologist at Stony Brook University Hospital.
 Allison has been devoted to both the science and art of voice since earning her B.A. in Vocal Performance and Psychology at Bucknell University.
 Allison’s clinical and research interests include vocal motor learning, voice and gender, and vocal hyperfunction.

 Turley Duque (she/her) is a Ph.D. student in Speech, Language, and Hearing Sciences at Boston University.
-Turley is a McNair Scholar and received her B.A. in Behavioral Neuroscience from the University of San Diego, where she studied temporal and spatial memory in ADHD model rats.
-She is interested in researching the neural processes when verbal communication is disturbed.
+Turley is a McNair Scholar who received her B.A. in Behavioral Neuroscience from the University of San Diego.
+She is interested in researching the underlying mechanisms of speech motor control.
 In her free time, she loves to travel this world and others through the pages of books.

 Master’s Research Assistants

-Carly Benson (she/her) is a master’s student in the Speech-Language Pathology program at Boston University.
-She graduated from the University of Wisconsin-Madison with a B.S. in Communication Sciences and Disorders and a minor in Disability Rights and Services.
-She is primarily interested in vocal health, gender-affirming voice care, and motor speech disorders.
-In her free time, Carly enjoys reading, traveling, yoga, and playing the piano.
+Kyla Putterman (she/her) is a master’s student in the Speech-Language Pathology program at Boston University.
+She graduated from Vassar College with a B.A. in Psychological Science and a minor in Education in May 2025.
+Her interests include performance-based voice disorders, gender-affirming care, and many other aspects of voice therapy.
+In her free time, Kyla enjoys singing, reading, and exercising.

 Undergraduate Research Assistants